verificatorrus/onesignal-proxy/README.md

 [`index.js`](https://github.com/verificatorrus/onesignal-proxy/blob/master/index.js) is the content of the proxy script.
 [`wrangler.toml`](https://github.com/verificatorrus/onesignal-proxy/blob/master/wrangler.toml) is the content of the proxy configuration.

+## 💬 We Want Your Feedback!

+We're considering adding support for proxying Google Tag Manager and other analytics scripts.

+**Would you use this?** [Let us know in Discussions »](https://github.com/verificatorrus/onesignal-proxy/discussions)

 ## Requirements

 ✅ You need to have Cloudflare [registration](https://dash.cloudflare.com/login)